-Renewable Gasoline: Gasoline blended from isooctane made from corn or other renewable feedstocks, and blended with isobutanol or other renewable oxygenate will have low carbon intensity and a reduced carbon footprint.
+from corn or other renewable feedstocks, and blended with isobutanol or other renewable oxygenate will have low carbon intensity and a reduced carbon footprint.
 Gevo already makes the components, and as costs fall, this may be the fuel of the future for personal transportation.

 Renewable Diesel: Diesel drives much of the freight hauling and human transportation around the world, and to have a renewable replacement would reduce a large part of the world's transportation carbon footprint and attendant GHG emissions.
-Gevo has developed a way to make biodiesel from isobutanol and fusel alcohols, natural waste byproducts of the fermentation process.
+Gevo has developed a way to make biodiesel from isobutanol and fusel alcohols, natural byproducts of the fermentation process.

 Ethanol: It's the original fermented fuel blendstock, made from corn and lignocellulosic feedstock.
 While ethanol is a renewable fuel on its own and is widely used as a blendstock to add a bio-based component to gasoline, it has recently become a key part of Gevo's plan as a building block for other advanced renewable fuels.
 Gevo has recently completed deals to produce advanced renewable fuels along ethanol-based pathways, including ethanol-to-jet SAF and renewable diesel.

-Another way we reduce our dependence on fossil carbon is by using our processes to replace chemicals and plastics with reduced carbon intensity.
+Isobutylene: We have developed fully renewable carbon-based para-xylene, a key ingredient to convert petro-based polyester for fibers and bottles to 100-percent renewable content.
 The chemicals we produce have the same makeup as the fossil versions, but draw the carbon in their molecules from the atmosphere.